-- If the oil level is too low, add oil until the level is not higher than the upper line on the dipstick. - If the oil level is above upper line, drain the oil until it is at the correct level.
-Refer to Changing the engine oil and filter on page 53 - 6.
+- If the oil level is too low, add oil until the level is not higher than the upper line on the dipstick. - If the oil level is above upper line, drain the oil until it is at the correct level. - 6.
 Insert the dipstick back in its place. - 7.
 Close the bonnet.

-8.4.2 Changing the engine oil and filter
+8.5.2 Changing the engine oil and filter